spyderbat/spyctl/README.md

 Spyctl, is a command-line utility for viewing and managing Spyderbat Resources.
 It provides basic mechanisms for retrieving and uploading data via the Spyderbat API.

-Spyctl is the answer for those wanting a command-line solution for interacting with their Spyderbat environment.
+Spyctl is the answer for those wanting a command-line solution for interacting fully with their Spyderbat environment.

 ---